silverstripe/silverstripe-contentreview/README.md

 ## Usage

-To set up a content review schedule you need the permission to set it up.
+To set up a content review schedule the Website responsible needs the permission first.
 It can be set up by and administrator in the Security Admin under the 'Content Permission' for a group.

 ![](docs/en/images/content-review-permission.png)